Culture, Arts & Media

 Second-career artist stories are easy to sentimentalize.

-Sanders looks more interesting when you treat art as the main event.
+Sanders makes more sense when art is treated as the main event.

 He did not stumble into painting late in life